NCAS-CMS/cms-website/_drafts/puma2.md

 But make sure to copy over your ```cylc-run``` and ```roses``` directories if you have running suites you wish to continue on PUMA2.

-#### Method i: Push from PUMA to ARCHER2
+#### Preferred method: Push from PUMA to ARCHER2

 If you have been running suites on ARCHER2, you should have an archerum key installed.
 You can this to push files directly from PUMA.

+* Login to the old PUMA

-* To check your connection is working, run:
+* To check your connection to ARCHER2 is working, run:
   ```
   ssh login.archer2.ac.uk
   ```